mapbox/public-tools-and-demos/projects/sheetmapper/README.md

 You can define additional `markerOptions` as defined in the [Mapbox GL JS API Reference Documentation](https://docs.mapbox.com/mapbox-gl-js/api/markers/#marker)

-### Run a Development Server to Preview your Sheetmapper Map
+### Step 5.
+Run a Development Server to Preview your Sheetmapper Map

 With the Sheetmapper HTML file configured, you are ready to preview the site in a development server.